Why Apply for an Electronic Money Institution License in Cyprus

 1. Legal Framework

-- Electronic Money Law of 2012: This law regulates the issuance of electronic money, outlining the rights and obligations of EMIs.
+- Electronic Money Law of 2012-2018: This law regulates the issuance of electronic money, outlining the rights and obligations of companies with an e-money license in Cyprus.

 2. Licensing Requirements